You are listening to the Sean Hannity Radio Show Podcast.

 Listen, I think, you know, you're raising a lot of points here.

-I think that uh what what Donald Trump kept saying when I kept asking him, and uh watch tonight because the opening segment of tonight's show, he does his own polling of the audience, and it's pretty amazing moment, I think.
+I think that what Donald Trump kept saying when I kept asking him, and watch tonight, because the opening segment of tonight's show, he does his own polling of the audience.

-You know, the way you described it to me, and I won't give it all away because I'd I'd rather you watch the show and hear it for yourself, interpret it the way you want to interpret it.
+You know, the way you described it to me, and I won't give it all away because I'd rather you watch the show and hear it for yourself, interpret it the way you want to interpret it.

-But what I heard him say was this first of all, day one criminal aliens, they're all out.
+First of all, day one, criminal aliens, they're all out.

-We're gonna send them back.
+We're going to send them back.

 He thinks he can build it in a short period of time.

-Oh, he's gonna line up poor families that own their homes and and they're gonna be walking across the border, and there's gonna be miles and miles and miles of people walking across the border and and they're gonna be crying because they're forced out of America where they've lun lived for twenty years, and well, that's the way the media wants to portray it, but that's not he's saying that's not exactly what we're doing.
+And what I think he's addressing is what so many on the left have tried to sort of create this narrative, oh, he's going to line up poor families that own their homes and they're going to be walking across the border and there's going to be miles and miles and miles of people walking across the border and they're going to be crying because they're forced out of America where they've lived for 20 years.

-Let me answer this though before you go.
+Let me answer this, though, before you go.

 Was it his tactic to go so far to the right?

-And now this is his, I guess, late late evening push to push all the way to the other side.
+And now this is his, I guess, late evening push to push all the way to the other side.

-That's probably a better way of the.
+That's probably a better way of doing it.

 Can I ask you a question?

-One of the things you know, but look at has the black community is the black community better off or worse off under Barack Obama.
+One of the things, you know, but look at, has the black community, is the black community better off or worse off under Barack Obama?

-But you need before we go any further, you really need to answer this question.
+But you need, before we go any further, you really need to answer this question.

 This is an important question.